 De Tomaso

-Italian automobile company De Tomaso Automobili SpA, founded by Alejandro De Tomaso in 1959 in Modena (Italy), specialized in the production of sports cars.
+Italian automobile company De Tomaso Automobili SpA, founded by Alejandro De Tomaso in 1959 in Modena (Italy), specialized in producing sports cars.
 The first were prototypes and racing models, including variants for Formula 1 ordered by Frank Williams.
 Series production of its own sports cars began in 1963.
 In 1976, the company’s founder took over the Maserati brand.
 The most famous models are the De Tomaso Vallelunga, De Tomaso Pantera, De Tomaso Guara, and De Tomaso Deauville Concept (2011).
 The brand was discontinued in 2012.

 Devel Motors